 Following are the key steps to learning how to ride a Kryptonics torpedo skateboard:

 You should first learn to determine your natural stance that will provide balance as you ride and steer.
 You can either adopt the regular or goofy stance.
 When doing a regular stance, the left foot is at the front while the right rests at tail of the board.
 On the other hand, the goofy stance has the right foot in front and the left at the rear.
 Try both stances first to see what works for you by pushing around slowly.
 The stance that you find more comfortable is your natural stance.

 Pushing is a core skill that every torpedo skateboarder needs to learn.
 Using your natural stance, and with the lead foot pointed straight, push with the other foot.
 As you gain speed, place the foot you pushed with at the rear of the board, in a way that both your feet are parallel.
 Keep on practicing until you become comfortable.
-Spend some time to focus on your pushing alone as the skill is essential to virtually every skateboarding trick.
+Spend some time focusing on your pushing alone as the skill is essential to virtually every skateboarding trick.

 This is another very important skill to learn.
 There are different ways to stop.
 For beginners, however, the easiest way is using the foot to brake.
 While you are riding, just kick out your rear foot, and lean on the skateboard with your heel.
-With your foot tilted and toes pointing downwards, drag your toes to slow down and stop.
+With your foot tilted and your toes pointing downwards, drag your toes to slow down and stop.
 The tail drag is another way to stop.
 Put your rear foot on the board’s tail and push the tail downwards.
-Bear in mind however, that using this stopping technique frequently may easily wear out the tail of your torpedo skateboard.
+Bear in mind, however, that using this stopping technique frequently may easily wear out the tail of your torpedo skateboard.